FireEmblemUniverse/scratch/tutorials/how-to-decomp/reveng.md

 Moving on, I have a confession.
 I *hate* dealing with assembly.
 Reading it gives me a headache, and I find writing it to be frustrating at the best of times.
-I also don't really find debuggers to be particularly fun to use, even though I've had to get good at them over my tenure.
+I also don't find debuggers to be particularly fun to use, though they genuinely can make your life easier once you reach some cursory familiarity.

-And yet, in this hobby, the current reality is that there's a lot of assembly flying around.
+Unfortunately, the current reality is that there's a lot of assembly flying around.
 There are efforts to "modernize" and rewrite old functionality in C, but my money is that the use of assembly in GBAFE hacking will probably outlive my presence in this community.
-And so, it pays to know how to draw parallels from someone else's assembly to high-level C.
+So it pays to know how to use insights from high-level C to understand someone else's hand-written ASM.